 Autism Speaks supports global biomedical research into the diagnosis, causes, prevention, and treatment of autism or its disabling symptoms.
-Our mission is to improve the future for all who struggle with autism spectrum disorders.
+Our mission is to improve the future for all who struggle with autism spectrum disorder (ASD).
 In support of that mission we provide funding along the entire research continuum - from discovery to development to dissemination - for innovative projects that hold considerable promise for significantly improving the lives of those affected by autism.

-Autism Speaks will hold a variety of topic-specific grant calls in 2014.
+Autism Speaks will hold a variety of topic-specific grant calls in 2014 and 2015.
 We are pleased to be able to support many different types of projects, each critical for advancing all phases of autism research.
-In addition to our research grants, we also offer the Weatherstone Predoctoral Fellowship and the Meixner Postdoctoral Fellowship in Translation Research.
+In addition to our research grants, we also offer the Weatherstone Predoctoral Fellowship and the Meixner Postdoctoral Fellowship in Translational Research.
 Fellowships provide the necessary resources to support and encourage the development of young scientists who benefit from the mentorship of prominent researchers.
 We believe the investment in autism research training will grow exponentially as many of our fellows later assume teaching roles and join departments around the country and the world, many of which currently have no representation in autism research.

 12 month awards for highly novel "out of the box" transformative projects.
 See RFA for further information.